 But apart from providing us with more evidence that menopause reversal is possible and adding to our understanding of what menopause means, there is more feminine wisdom in this for you.

 It took Moaza Al Matrooshi just 3 short months to evolve from being a woman in menopause to enjoying the normal ovarian function of a woman in her 20s.
+(I am reminded here of my article on the new fertility calculations in fertility over 50).
 Wow!
-That ovaries can transform and heal so rapidly is just phenomenal.
-(If you recall, her ovary had stopped working).
+That ovaries can transform and heal so rapidly is just phenomenal because if you recall, her ovary had stopped working.

 And I want you to realise that this creative potential is part of your feminine being.
 Not alone do you have an amazing capacity to survive dangerous conditions (like patriarchy which has been dangerous for the feminine in so many ways!).
 That alone is worthy of note.